Jokes Review Contributors

-Allen Forest is a graphic artist and painter born in Canada and bred in the U.S. He has created cover art and illustrations for literary publications and books.
+Allen Forrest is a graphic artist and painter born in Canada and bred in the U.S. He has created cover art and illustrations for literary publications and books.
 He is the winner of the Leslie Jacoby Honor for Art at San Jose State University's Reed Magazine and his Bel Red painting series is part of the Bellevue College Foundation's permanent art collection.
 Forrest's expressive drawing and painting style is a mix of avant-garde expressionism and post-Impressionist elements reminiscent of van Gogh, creating emotion on canvas.

 Brad G. Garber has shown his drawing and paintings since 1997, in the Portland and Lake Oswego, Oregon area.
 His art and photographs have made it onto the front cover of Vine Leaves 2014 Anthology, and in Gravel Magazine, Poor Yorick Journal, On the Rusk Literary Journal, The Tishman Review, Mud Season Review, Crab Fat Literary Magazine, Dirty Chai and Foliate Oak.

 Eugene Goldin is a poet who lives in New York.
 His poetry has recently appeared in The Red River Review and The American Aesthetic, and will soon be published in the Avatar Review.